 All families at the UAH ELC should read and adhere to the UAH ELC Parking Code of Conduct.
 You are responsible to understand, acknowledge, and follow the guidelines set in this document.
 This is for the safety of all children at the UAH ELC.
 Please advise additional family members of the UAH ELC Parking Code of Conduct, as you are responsible for anyone who may be picking up or dropping off your child.
 Should they incur a violation, it will be applied to you and could cause dismissal from the program.
-The parking lot on the EAST side of the building is designated for parent parking.
+The entrance and parking lot on the EAST side of the building is designated for RISE families.
+The parking lot entrance on the WEST side of the building is designated for FCPK families.
 Parking in the front of the building is allowed during designated times of the day as outlined below, however the vehicle must be parked within one of the designated parking spaces.